fmparces/varda-risk-lab-/README.md

-Varda: AI-Powered Financial Risk Lab
+Varda: Financial Risk Lab

-Varda is an AI-powered financial risk lab that uses physics-inspired models, Monte Carlo simulation, and network analytics to visualize how credit and systemic risk propagate through real-world relationships.
+Varda is a financial risk lab that uses physics-inspired models, Monte Carlo simulation, and network analytics to visualize how credit and systemic risk propagate through real-world relationships.